-Save paper and go digital with Tradify, the job management software trusted by more than 20,000 tradespeople.
+Save paper and go digital with Tradify, the job management software trusted by tens of thousands of tradespeople.
 Start your free 14-day trial today.

 This article was written in collaboration with Sam Willis, a contributor to Innovative Building Materials.
 Sam is focused on helping fellow homeowners, contractors, and architects discover materials and methods of construction that increase property value, maximize energy savings, and turn houses into homes.